mkshuvo/e-commerce-store/.plan/shopify-database-replication/design.md

-# Shopify Database Replication - System Design
+# E-Commerce Platform - System Design

 ## Project Overview

-This document outlines the comprehensive system design for replicating Shopify's database functionality using .NET 8, Entity Framework Core 8, and SQL Server.
+This document outlines the comprehensive system design for building a modern e-commerce platform using .NET 8, Entity Framework Core 8, and SQL Server.
 The design follows enterprise-grade patterns and ensures scalability, security, and maintainability.

 ## Architecture Overview